-How to shit in the woods (or the moors, mountains, seashore etc)
+How to shit in the woods (moors, mountains etc)

 November's Adventurous Ink 'The Salt Path' is the inspiring tale of Raynor Winn and husband Moth who set out to walk the South West Coast Path, as they deal with a terminal illness and being made suddenly homeless.